giorgioangel/dsym/README.md

-# Expert-guided Symmetry Detection in MDPs
+# Exploiting Expert Guided Symmetry detection in Offline Reinforcement Learning

-This is the official repository of the paper "Expert-guided Symmetry Detection in Markov Decision Processes" accepted to the 14th International Conference on Agents and Artificial Intelligence - ICAART 2022 ( arXiv preprint https://arxiv.org/abs/2111.10297 ).
+This is the official repository of the paper "Exploiting Expert Guided Symmetry detection in Offline Reinforcement Learning" submitted to NeurIPS 2022.

-Some part of the code concerns a preliminary version of an extension of the work submitted to another venue.

 ## Table of contents